Open position: Atmospheric Inverse modelling of GHG fluxes

 Terms of employment:

-- This is a full-time post-doctoral position to be filled from January 2024 (or sooner) with current funding guaranteed at least for 48 months.
+- This is a full-time post-doctoral position to be filled from December 2024 (or sooner) with current funding guaranteed at least till June 2028.

 - We offer a collaborative work environment with a friendly and supportive team that fosters growth and creativity.
 Our office is located in Brno, known for its rich activities, exquisite coffee, fine dining, and beautiful architecture.
-Beyond our institute, we offer to engage and collaborate with international scientists who are recognised experts in their field, offering a unique opportunity of mentorship and growth.
-We offer a flexible work arrangement including a freedom of adjustable work hours and the option to work partly remotely.
+Beyond our institute, we offer the opportunity to engage and collaborate with international scientists who are recognized experts in their field, providing a unique opportunity for mentorship and growth.
+We offer a flexible work arrangement, including the freedom of adjustable work hours and the option to work partly remotely.

 - Cover letter

-- CV including your publication record proving your strong experience in the given or closely related topics
+- CV along with your publication record that demonstrates your strong experience in the relevant or closely related topics

 - Three strong recommendation letters from qualified referees